 Benefits of replacing your computers

-On a median wage of $80,000 per year for an employee, improving their productivity by an hour a week equates to $2,000 a year, so money spent on a better computer has an almost instant tangible improvement in productivity, but not only that, there is an increase in staff morale and businesses get more billable work in return.
+On the Australian average wage of $92,000 per year for an employee, improving their productivity by an hour a week equates to $2,420 a year, so money spent on a better computer has an almost instant tangible improvement in productivity, but not only that, there is an increase in staff morale and businesses get more billable work in return.

 In our clients own words the return on their investment has been phenomenal.